 The following are examples of cluster courses for each area of interest area:

 |CE521||Real-time Systems and Programming|

 |CE522||Embedded Design in Networking Environment|

 |CE530||Embedded Software Design in Linux|

 |EE520||Advanced FPGA Design and Implementations|

-Each semester when the course offering list is published, instructions on graduate level courses belonging to various concentration areas are also published along with the course offering list.
+Each trimester when the course offering list is published, instructions on graduate level courses belonging to various areas of interest are also published along with the course offering list.
 Every graduate student is advised to refer to these instructions to select courses and build his/her expertise area.
-In addition, a cross disciplinary study of engineering concentration areas can be desirable as the fast changing electronics and computer industries have become more demanding on engineers to have multidisciplinary skillsets.
+In addition, a cross disciplinary study of engineering areas of interest can be desirable as the fast changing electronics and computer industries have become more demanding on engineers to have multidisciplinary skillsets.

 (A required subject)

 Upon completing all or most of the coursework for this program, the student is required to take the capstone course and, under the guidance of the course instructor, integrate the knowledge and skills learned from all of the courses taken during the program.